Training for Managers, Leadership Books, Effective Employee Management, HR Consultant, Supervisor Training

 Wendy will provide you with an ongoing or final candidate list based on your hiring requirements, job description, job ad, go/ no go questions and of course the scorecard.

-$850 for 10 hours of my time, which is typically how many hours it takes to fill one professional position (excluding hard to fill positions where knowledge, skills and abilities are difficult to find).
+$1000 for up to 10 hours of my time, which is typically how many hours it takes to fill one professional position that is paid at a decent rate (excluding hard to fill positions where knowledge, skills and abilities are difficult to find).
 Low skill positions may take less time.
 Additionally, you will pay for the job advertisement using websites of your choosing.